repo-helper/whey/doc-source/configuration.rst

 	**Type**: :toml:`String`

 	The version of the project as supported by :pep:`440`.

-	Ideally, the name should be normalised to lowercase, with underscores replaced by hyphens.

 	This key is required, and MUST be defined statically.